ncn-foreigners/NMAR/articles/tutorial_empirical_likelihood.md

   model.
 Auxiliary means must be supplied only for variables on the outcome RHS.
-- Inconsistent auxiliaries: If provided auxiliary means are grossly inconsistent with the sample, EL weights may go negative and the solver may fail.
+- Inconsistent auxiliaries: If provided auxiliary means are grossly inconsistent with the respondent support, the engine will issue a warning via auxiliary inconsistency diagnostics and the solver may fail or yield highly concentrated weights.
 Consider revisiting the constraints, relaxing them, or using `trim_cap` and bootstrap variance.

 Troubleshooting:

-- Negative or extreme weights: set a finite `trim_cap`; prefer `variance_method = "bootstrap"` for SE.
+- Extreme weights: set a finite `trim_cap`; prefer `variance_method = "bootstrap"` for SE.
 - Ill-conditioned Jacobian (large `fit$diagnostics$jacobian_condition_number`): prefer